 If you have received a Statement of Loan Overpayment letter and would like further information about the overpayment, please contact the Student Awards and Financial Aid Office.
-Our office is located on the 4th floor of the Schmon Tower and our office hours are Monday-Friday, 8:30am-12:00pm and 1:00pm-4:30pm.
+Our office is located on the 4th floor of the Schmon Tower and our office hours are Monday-Thursday, 8:30am-12:00pm and 1:00pm-4:30pm and Friday 9:00am-12:00pm and 1:00pm-4:30pm.

 You can check the status of your OSAP application by logging into your OSAP account and clicking on “Check my Status”.
 This will let you know whether or not you qualify for OSAP funding, and an approximate estimate.
 Keep in mind that it may take a couple of weeks for an estimate to appear.

 Be sure to check our OSAP Guide to see what date we are currently processing paperwork for.
 Keep in mind that it may take a while for your papers to be received, depending on where they were sent from.

 You can drop by the Student Awards and Financial Aid Office at Brock to retrieve your OAN number and have your password reset.
 Our office is located on the 4th floor of Schmon Tower and our office hours are Monday-Thursday, 8:30am-4:30 pm and Friday 9:00am-4:30pm.
 Please keep in mind that we close for lunch from 12-1pm.